Scurvyez/Scurvyez/README.md

             new UnityProject("Panic Squares")
                 .AddDescription(
-                    "You control a square with a tail.
-Collect other squares while avoiding various objects and collecting short-lived abilities before the timer runs out and all lives are lost.")
+                    "You control a square with a tail.",
+                    "Collect other squares and various short-lived abilities while avoiding walls and enemies.", "Do it all before the timer runs out or all lives are lost.")
         };
     }
 }